-Jennifer Nai-Dowetin^{1&,} George Akowuah1, Samuel Sackey1, Edwin Andrew Afari1, Ernest Kenu1 1Ghana Field Epidemiology and Laboratory Training Programme, School of Public Health, University of Ghana
+Jennifer Nai-Dowetin1&, George Akowuah1, Samuel Sackey1, Edwin Andrew Afari1, Ernest Kenu1 1Ghana Field Epidemiology and Laboratory Training Programme, School of Public Health, University of Ghana

-Corresponding author: Jennifer
+Corresponding author: Jennifer Nai-Dowetin; Ghana Field Epidemiology and Laboratory Training Program, University of Ghana, School of Public Health, Accra, Ghana: naidowetin@gmail.com

-Nai-Dowetin; Ghana Field Epidemiology and Laboratory Training Program, University of Ghana, School of Public Health, Accra, Ghana: naidowetin@ gmail.com 56,900 cases of COVID-19 Resultsing in 1,400 deaths had been confirmed in Ghana.
+Introduction: By February 2022, over 56,900 cases of COVID-19 Resultsing in 1,400 deaths had been confirmed in Ghana.
 Due to the novelty of COVID-19, little was known about the epidemiology of the disease in the Ghanaian context.
 With increasing morbidity and mortality, it was critical to conduct a study to determine the distribution of disease in the population.